In particular we aim to:

 The London Parks & Gardens Trust is a registered charity, affiliated to the national Gardens Trust, that champions all of London's historic green space in the planning process based on knowledge which we cultivate through extensive research by volunteers and capture in our Inventory, made available to the public through London Gardens Online.
 We also celebrate the beauty, horticulture, history, ecology and value of green space, including through our main fundraising event Open Garden Squares Weekend.

-The consortium's digital and geospatial solutions partner, providing community and map-driven solutions delivered through their Greentalk, enabling smarter and more engaging interactions.
+The consortium's digital and geospatial solutions partner, providing community and map-driven solutions delivered through their Greentalk platform, enabling smarter and more engaging interactions.

 Map contains data © MapBox, © OpenStreetMap contributors.